fl101/awardfares-blog/_posts/2023-07-08-awardfares-vs-cowtool.md

 The tool includes a feature known as "R space", which is represented as a boolean value (true/false).
 The term "R space" typically refers to a fare class that represents upgrade availability from economy to a higher class of service using miles or points.

 The tool also uses codes to denote different cabin classes, such as "J" for business class, "PY" for premium economy, and "Y" for economy class.
-For example, users might see "9+ for Y" and "6 for J" indicating the number of seats that the airline is willing to sell in economy and business class respectively​1.
+For example, users might see "9+ for Y" and "6 for J" indicating the number of seats that the airline is willing to sell in economy and business class respectively​.

 <img src="/assets/img/awardfares-vs-cowtool/cowtool-home.webp" alt="Cowtool Home Page (2023)" />